This privacy notice was last updated on the 1st January 2021.

 We are based in North & North West London and we are a team of expert chartered physiotherapy clinicians providing first class physiotherapy care and specialist treatments.

-For the purpose of the General Data Protection Regulation (Regulation (EU) 2016/679) (“the GDPR”), Sammy Margo Physiotherapy is a data controller in respect of any personal data we collect.
+For the purpose of the UK General Data Protection Regulation (“the UK GDPR”), Sammy Margo Physiotherapy is a data controller in respect of any personal data we collect.

 How we collect your personal data